 First feed sacks began to be sold in colors then, around 1925, colorful prints for making dresses, aprons, shirts and children’s clothing began to appear in stores.

 By the late 1930s there was heated competition to produce the most attractive and desirable prints.
 Artists were hired to design these prints.
 This turned out to be a great marketing ploy as women picked out flour, sugar, beans, rice, cornmeal and even the feed and fertilizer for the family farm based on which fabrics they desired.

 We usually think of feed sacks being a way women provided clothing and bed coverings during the economic hard times of the boll weevil depression in the south in the 1920s and the Great Depression that followed.
 But actually printed feed sacks were used for sewing from before these depressions to well after World War II.
 Even though the economy improved during the 1940s it was necessary to conserve because of the need for war supplies.
 Using feed sacks for sewing was considered patriotic and women still enjoyed finding attractive prints on feed sacks .One feed sack could have easily made a child’s dress or shirt, and three identical sacks to make a woman’s dress.

 Today, Feed Sack Cloth is increasingly rare, and difficult to source.

-Choosing Feed Sack Cloth to finish a Needlepoint Project is a wonderful way to preserve American History!
+Choosing Feed Sack Cloth or a Vintage Textile to finish a Needlepoint Project is a wonderful way to preserve American History!

 I believe age makes simple objects more beautiful.
 And the magic of Antiques & Vintage is the magic and sweetness that attaches itself to objects passed from one set of hands to another.
 Thank you for adding a lovely Antique or Vintage item to your collection, each personally sourced by The Curious Cowgirl herself.